Sarah Merion

 OPERATING SYSTEM CRM · stacks · workflows

-02 / Founding to exit
+02 / Founding to acquisition

 Building and selling Radiant Data.